nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 - **Handler Improvements and Functionality**
   - Refactor and standardize all HTTP/gRPC handlers for consistency, graceful error handling, and extensibility.
 Address missing or incomplete handler functionality, such as authentication, validation, error propagation, and advanced orchestration.
 Community help is welcome to implement, review, and document handler features and best practices.
 - **Production Deployment Patterns**
-  - Develop and document best practices for deploying OVASABI in production (Docker, Kubernetes, CI/CD, monitoring, scaling, etc.).
+  - Develop and document best practices for deploying Master by Ovasabi in production (Docker, Kubernetes, CI/CD, monitoring, scaling, etc.).
 Community contributions are encouraged for deployment scripts, templates, and real-world examples.

 ### Additional Suggestions